How to remove scabs after a hair transplant? (+ when to remove scabs)

 How to soften scabs after a hair transplant

-While it’s fine to touch your scalp from day six, we do not recommend picking the scabs off yourself.
-This could damage the new hair and increase the risk of bleeding and infection, which could prolong your recovery.
+While it’s fine to touch your scalp from day six, we do not recommend picking the hair transplant scabs off yourself.
+This could damage the hair growth and increase the risk of excessive bleeding and infection, which could prolong your recovery.

 Once you have finished massaging off the conditioner, you can wash with a gentle shampoo and then gently pat your scalp dry with a soft towel.
 This effectively forms a “back-to-front” hair wash, with the use of conditioner before the shampoo.
 Following this routine once a day will help to soften the scabs and encourage them to fall off naturally between day 6 and day 10 after surgery.

-Most people find that their head is scab-free around 10 days after surgery, although many of our patients look clean and presentable by 6-8 days after their surgery.
-If some scabbing or crusts persists after the tenth day then do get in touch with the team at The Maitland Clinic and we will be happy to advise you.
+Most people find that their head is scab-free around 10 days after surgery, although many of our hair transplant patients look clean and presentable by 6-8 days after their surgery.
+If some scabbing or crusts persists after the tenth day then do get in touch with the team at The Maitland Clinic and we will be happy to advise you about your new hair growth and hair follicles, and removing scabs from the donor area / new area.

 Exceptional aftercare at The Maitland Clinic

-When you leave The Maitland Clinic we will give you comprehensive instructions on how best to care for your grafts, as well as advice on washing your hair and removing scabs and crusts.
-You will also receive everything you need to take care of your grafts.
+When you leave our hair transplant clinic we will give you comprehensive instructions on how best to care for your grafts after a hair transplant, as well as advice on washing your hair and removing hair transplant scabs and crusts.
+You will also receive everything you need to take care of your grafts and new hair growth.
 This includes mild shampoo and state-of-the-art Liposomal ATP aftercare sprays, which optimise the survival of grafts and expedite the healing process for a smooth recovery.

-However, our support does not end once the grafts are secure and your scalp has healed.
+However, our support for your hair transplant does not end once the grafts are secure and your scalp has finished the healing process.
 We see our patients as lifelong beneficiaries of our hair care service.
-You’ll be able to stay in contact with us for ongoing support and help with monitoring your hair growth progress, looking after your scalp and preventing any potential problems.
+You’ll be able to stay in contact with us for ongoing support and help with monitoring your hair growth progress, looking after your scalp, new hair growth, and preventing any potential problems.

-You’re welcome to return to us for check-ups and maintenance procedures at any point, giving you a lifetime of professional hair care.
-Read about our aftercare service here.
+You’re welcome to return to our hair transplant clinic for check-ups and maintenance procedures at any point after your surgical procedure, giving you a lifetime of professional hair care.
+Read about our hair transplant surgery aftercare service here.

-The Maitland Clinic has an excellent record of performing successful FUT and FUE hair transplants – you can view some of our success stories in our online gallery.
+The Maitland Clinic has an excellent record of performing successful FUT and FUE hair transplants – you can view some of our successful hair loss stories in our online gallery which will give you more than a few reasons to call us.
 To book a consultation please call us on 02392 706 122 or email us.